 A version with Westernized avionics, integrated by the Canadian firm Kelowna Flightcraft, was offered for export as the "Mi-17MD", with the "Mi-17MDN" being a derived version with a night vision turret for night combat.
-Three examples of an ECM variant of the Mi-8MTV-5, the "Mi-8TPR-1", were delivered to the Russian Air Force in 2015, with a total of 18 to be obtained.
+18 examples of an ECM variant of the Mi-8MTV-5, the "Mi-8TPR-1", were obtained by the Russian Air Force from 2015.

 Along with military variants, Kazan Helicopters offers an "Mi-172" series for civil and VIP transport service, with the latest options, square windows and soundproofing, but the traditional rear clamshell door arrangement.
 The office of the Russian president obtained one with armor, small square windows, exhaust filters, and chaff-flare dispensers.
 India has obtained the Mi-172 as well.